oat-sa/taohub-articles/forge/user-guide/results.md

 [[Manage Results]]
 ------------------

 The Manage results section manages the results list and the properties of these results.
-All results are added automatically after passing the test(s).\
+All results are added automatically after passing the test(s).<br/>

-The results stores are visible by the table creation.\
+The results stores are visible by the table creation.<br/>

 There are options to automatically create a table with for example all properties or only the score properties and there is an option to freely create a table by the manual selection of properties.

 The main functions of this section: